 The tenant letter you should send in March 2026

-Send every tenant a plain-English letter in March 2026 explaining: (a) that their tenancy automatically becomes periodic on 1 May 2026; (b) that their existing monthly rent, payment day and other terms continue; (c) that any fixed-term clause simply falls away — they do not need to sign anything; (d) that their deposit remains protected; (e) that your contact details are unchanged.
+Send every tenant a plain-English letter in March 2026 explaining: (a) that their tenancy automatically becomes periodic on 1 May 2026; (b) that their existing monthly rent, payment day and other terms continue; (c) that any fixed-term clause simply falls away, they do not need to sign anything; (d) that their deposit remains protected; (e) that your contact details are unchanged.
 Our Transition Pack contains the letter ready for your company name and tenant details.

 The statutory conversion is automatic.
-You can re-issue a written APT statement as a courtesy, but you are not legally required to — and the old AST document continues to evidence the terms that survived conversion.
+You can re-issue a <a href='/shop/revised-written-statement-of-terms-transition'>Revised Written Statement of Terms</a> as a courtesy, but you are not legally required to.
+Use the free <a href='/tools/transition'>Transition Wizard</a> to check whether your tenancy needs one, and the old AST document continues to evidence the terms that survived conversion.

 What happens if I already served a Section 21 before 1 May?

 A valid Section 21 served before 1 May 2026 can still be relied upon if you issue proceedings within the six-month validity window and the court is persuaded that the notice was proper under the pre-commencement regime.
-Beware the cliff-edge: any defect in the original notice that surfaces after commencement cannot be cured by re-serving on or after 1 May — that route is gone.
+Beware the cliff-edge: any defect in the original notice that surfaces after commencement cannot be cured by re-serving on or after 1 May, that route is gone.

 Rent review timing